Reason for use:

-Metallisation has launched a new laser cladding system, MET-CLAD, which has further enhanced Metallisation’s diverse range of surface coating equipment.
+Metallisation has launched a new laser cladding system, MET-CLAD, which has further enhanced Metallisation’s product range of surface coating equipment.

 Laser cladding, a process that falls into the range of hard- facing solutions, can be used to increase corrosion resistance, wear resistance or impact performance of metallic components, using a method of applying a fully dense, metallurgically bonded and virtually pure coating.